warpdotdev/themes/warp_bundled/README.md

 Base16 themes were sourced and auto-generated based on the Alacritty themes collected by @aarowill.
 Repo: [https://github.com/aarowill/base16-alacritty](https://github.com/aarowill/base16-alacritty)

+## What are holiday themes?

+ We made holiday themes to celebrate various holidays during the calendar year.

 ## What are standard themes?

 In this directory you'll find themes popular among other tools, including Solarized, Dracula and others.